Post Graduation Work Permit (PGWP)

 Estimated processing times give an idea of how long an application could take to be processed.
 If something outside of your control makes urgent processing important, you can contact IRCC through their web form to ask if it is possible.
 It may take up to two weeks to get a response.
 Note: Use the ‘Update or ask about your application’ option and then the ‘Other’ section, as the ‘Ask for urgent processing for your permanent resident card’ section doesn’t include study/work permits.

-You can begin working full-time under your study permit as soon as you submit your PGWP application (as long as you meet all the eligibility criteria).
-In this case, you can remain in Canada under ‘maintained status(formerly known as ‘implied status’) and continue to work for as long as it takes for IRCC to process your application.
+Keep in mind that you can begin working full-time under your study permit as soon as you submit your PGWP application (as long as you meet all the eligibility criteria).
+In this case, if your study permit becomes invalid, you can remain in Canada under ‘maintained status’ (formerly known as ‘implied status’) and continue to work for as long as it takes for IRCC to process your application.

 PGWP eligibility requires you to have studied full-time without unauthorized breaks.
 There may be situations where your part-time status can be explained and you can protect your eligibility.
 Find more information on taking a break from your studies